oe73773/show-leases/README.md

 I change the perl code to produce a easy readable shell output.
 The origninal tool uses data from log and leasedb.
-I added a praser for dhcpd.conf.
+I added a parser for dhcpd.conf.

 I use the tool with Internet Systems Consortium DHCP Server 4.3.3 on Ubuntu 16.04.2 LTS.
 Depending on our setup you might need to change the files used (line 30-32):